Lancaster Canal Tramroad: Decline and closure

 In 1813, estimates were prepared to replace the tramroad by a canal but the cost of £160,000 was too much for the company at the time.
 In 1831 the coming of the Preston and Wigan Railway sounded the death knell for the tramroad and proposals were made to convert it into a railway or amalgamate with the new railway company.
 This never happened and the tramroad became embroiled in the railway politics of the day.

 In 1837 the new Bolton and Preston Railway leased the tramroad as a potential alternative route into Preston that avoided the rival North Union Railway.
 However, an agreement was concluded between the two parties before this proved necessary.
-Nevertheless, the lease arrangements were incorporated into the Bolton and Preston Railway’s Act of Parliament and the ownership of the tramroad passed to the railway.
+Nevertheless, the lease arrangements were incorporated into the Bolton and Preston Railway's act of Parliament and the ownership of the tramroad passed to the railway.
 In 1844 the Bolton and Preston merged with the rival North Union Railway and shortly afterwards a branch line to the canal basin in Preston was built.
 This created a railhead for Wigan coal in Preston and removed the raison d’être of the tramroad.

-Although the North Union wanted to close the tramroad immediately the canal company objected and they were forced to maintain it in an increasingly decrepit state until the Lancaster Canal Transfer Act of 1864 provided for the canal north of Preston to be leased in perpetuity to the railway and that south of Walton Summit to be leased to the Leeds and Liverpool Canal.
-The Act also allowed closure of the tramroad between Preston and Bamber Bridge.
+Although the North Union wanted to close the tramroad immediately the canal company objected and they were forced to maintain it in an increasingly decrepit state until the Lancaster Canal Transfer Act 1864 (27 & 28 Vict. c. cclxxxviii) provided for the canal north of Preston to be leased in perpetuity to the railway and that south of Walton Summit to be leased to the Leeds and Liverpool Canal.
+The act also allowed closure of the tramroad between Preston and Bamber Bridge.

 In 1872, a land exchange between Preston Corporation and the railway saw the formation between Preston and Carr Wood pass into municipal ownership.
 This part, including the tramroad bridge over the River Ribble, was turned into a footpath, which remains to the present day.

-A further Act in 1879 enabled the last part of the tramroad between Bamber Bridge and Walton Summit, to be closed.
+A further act of Parliament in 1879 enabled the last part of the tramroad between Bamber Bridge and Walton Summit, to be closed.
 The north end of the canal was eventually sold to the London & North Western Railway and the Lancaster Canal Company was wound up at the beginning of 1886.